 PTSD is a recurrent emotional reaction to a terrifying, uncontrollable or life-threatening event.
 The symptoms may develop immediately after the event or may be delayed for years.
 They include:

-You can apply by filling out VA Form 21-526, Veterans Application for Compensation or Pension.
-One of our counselors or the Women Veterans Coordinator can assist you.
+You can apply online at the VA eBenefits website.
+One of the VA counselors or the Women Veterans Coordinator can assist you.

 The VA provides free outpatient counseling to victims of military sexual trama, see the VA Military Sexual Trauma webpage for more information.

 The VA also has a Center for Women Veterans which may be able to provide assistance as well.
 You can visit their website at www.va.gov/womenvet or call 855-VA-WOMEN (855-829-6636).